kiera-dev/bootcamp-projects/README.md

 	* See crud_assignement.png for more info.
 	* Learned how to use CRUD operations within Entity Framework.
 	* Learned how to hook up MySQL database to Entity Framework Core projects
+* Chefs & Dishes
+	* Tweak on the above project.
+Info about individual chefs can now be added and edited.
+	* See assignment.png in the prooject folder for more info.
+* Models
+	* Learned how to use a ViewModel ¯\\\_(ツ)\_/¯
+	* See assignment.png in the project folder for more info.

 <br><br>